 Health & Welfare

 We take the health of our alpacas very seriously.
 Seasonal vaccinations are given, and vitamin ADE injections are given at intervals through the winter.
 We test faecal samples from the herd at frequent intervals to monitor parasite levels, in order to try and avoid anthelmintic resistance to antibiotics building up – Joy is an experienced, hospital bio-chemist, so samples are tested here, and we can get results of samples from specific animals without delay.
 Written records of all tests and treatments are kept.
 All feed is kept in a secure store, and feed buckets put away immediately after feeding – drinking water is kept high out of reach of other animals, and the summer bathing trough is covered overnight – paddocks are walked daily for signs of hazards or attempted intrusions.
 Our fences are double-meshed, trenched, and have ground aprons, and gates are meshed to ground level.
-For added vigilance, an infra-red camera monitors at night.
-Dave shears our herd, and has attended the 2-day Basic Camelidynamics course on handling alpacas.
+Dave has shorn our herd on many occasions, though for speed and quality of shearing and care, we employ one of the top shearers in the country, and has attended the 2-day Basic Camelidynamics course on handling alpacas.